MFLind/Brickyard/README.md

 # Testing

 I have done manual testing with the following methods:
-- Running thru pylint for PEP8 validation and getting no errors
+- Running thru pylint for PEP8 validation, some warning exists but most are cleaned up.
 - Running Black (https://github.com/psf/black) to validate coding style and format
 - Validation of different operating systems and browsers to validate compability
 - Registering new user